obi-two-kenobi/UMR11-132-Radar-CAN-driver-for-MacOS/readme.md

 # UMR11 Type 132 Radar CAN driver for MacOS
 This is a ROS-free driver for Smartmicro's UMR11 Type 132 Radar (in mid-range mode only) in CAN mode.
+Developed as part of Radar Systems Class at FHDo.
 Can be edited to work on Linux by changing the KvaserCAN-Library.